 Certain display devices are considered to be reference devices in the Solaris environment.
-These devices have example device handlers provided in the Solaris Driver Developer Kit (DDK).
+These devices have example device handlers provided in the Solaris Device Developer Kit (DDK).
 You can use the reference device handler example code as a template for your own device handler.

-The process of writing and configuring a device handler is described in the X Server Device Developer's Guide, which is included in the Solaris DDK product.
+The process of writing and configuring a device handler is described in the X Server Device Developer's Guide.
 The Solaris X server supports any device for which a valid device handler is written and configured into the system.